drivet/website/content/blog/technical/static-typing.md

 `dynamic_typing.py`:

+    :::python
     a = 6
     b = "3"
     print a / b

 This will also fail, but only at runtime.
-This may not seems like such a big deal, but it becomes a bit more insidious when you modify the example
+This may not seem like such a big deal, but it becomes a bit more insidious when you modify the example
 slightly:

 `dynamic_typing_insidious.py`:

+    :::python
     def func1():
         a = 6
         b = "3"